 In terms of your home environment, try to adapt it to your child where possible.
 Try to avoid obstacles as much as possible and hide objects that could endanger the safety of the child.

 We hope these few tips have helped you to understand some of the important habits to teach toddlers.
-Of course your little ones are constantly learning from you about everything in life, so it is important to instill these good habits from an early age.
+Of course your little ones are constantly learning from you about everything in life, from potty training to eating well to how to behave respectfully.
+So, it is important to instill these good habits from an early age.